AllisonXY/furniture-classification-API/README.md

-**_Docker_Image.tar_**: available in the shared google folder: https://drive.google.com/file/d/1j0k22Gf8J9oyiz8uW1EuaxBvDg0OqTpP/view?usp=sharing.
-Used Docker Desktop and PowerShell to build it.

-**_CI/CD pipeline _**: I am experimenting with a workflow that can build a docker image, but I am not able to finish it for the time being.
+## Docker Image
+A pre-built Docker image is available for this API in a shared Google folder (https://drive.google.com/file/d/1j0k22Gf8J9oyiz8uW1EuaxBvDg0OqTpP/view?usp=sharing).
+The Docker image was built using Docker Desktop and PowerShell.